xiaohui-zhangxh/ruby_llm/docs/guides/chat.md

 chat = RubyLLM.chat

 # Add a system prompt to guide the AI's behavior
-chat.add_message role: :system, content: "You are a helpful Ruby programming assistant.
+chat.with_instructions "You are a helpful Ruby programming assistant.
 Always include code examples in your responses and explain them line by line."

 # Now the AI will follow these instructions in all responses
 response = chat.ask "How do I handle file operations in Ruby?"

 # You can add multiple system messages or update them during the conversation
-chat.add_message role: :system, content: "Always format your code using proper Ruby style conventions and include comments."
+chat.with_instructions "Always format your code using proper Ruby style conventions and include comments."

 # System prompts are especially useful for:
 # - Setting the AI's persona or tone